hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/lectures_and_discourses/1281_the_women_of_india.md

 servants to throw the garland over the head of the man, and it would be thrown to show he was accepted.
-(The last of these marriages was the cause of the Mohammedan invasion of India.) (*Vide* [later this chapter](#story) for the story of Samjuktâ, daughter of a Rajput prince, who became the Queen of Delhi.)
+(The last of these marriages was the cause of the Mohammedan invasion of India.) (*Vide* [later this chapter](#story) for the story of Samjuktā, daughter of a Rajput prince, who became the Queen of Delhi.)
 These marriages were specially reserved for the prince caste.

-The oldest Sanskrit poem in existence, the Râmâyana, has embodied the loftiest Hindu ideal of a woman in the character of Sitâ.
+The oldest Sanskrit poem in existence, the Rāmāyana, has embodied the loftiest Hindu ideal of a woman in the character of Sitā.
 We have not time to go through her life of infinite patience and goodness.
-We worship her as God incarnate, and she is named before her husband, Râma.
+We worship her as God incarnate, and she is named before her husband, Rāma.
 We say not "Mr. and Mrs.", but "Mrs. and Mr." and so on, with all the gods and goddesses, naming the woman first.